 4. Save money

 One of the biggest benefits of going travelling after your ski season to another adventure is that you can save money!
-AV is offering a 10% discount for you and a friend to get involved in their Gap Year to Kenya program, leaving in May!
-There’s even the opportunity to go on a free safari while you’re out there.
-This makes travelling even easier so you can save more of your hard-earned cash from your ski season.
+AV is offering a 10% discount for you and three friends to get involved in their Gap Year to Kenya program, leaving in June or August!

 And finally, there’s the sun.
 Warm weather, tropical beaches, turquoise seas, scuba diving.
 The rest of the world has a lot to offer!
 If you’re done with snow and are craving some hot weather, why not head straight onto your next adventure at the end of your ski season?